h - Move cursor left

 Space + gsB - Git blame file

-Space + gsd - Diff
+Space + gsd - Diff this

-Space + gsd - Diff against ~
+Space + gsd - Diff this ~

 Space + gst - Toggle word diff and deleted lines